semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 sem edit notifications documents
 ```

-The aforementioned command will take you to your favorite text editor.
+The aforementioned command will take you to your configured text editor.
 If your
 changes are syntactically correct, you will get an output similar to the next:

 ``` bash